 i.
-AT PERCENTAGE OF OVERDUES TO LOANS AND ADVANCES OUTSTANDING THEEND OF THE COOPERATIVE YEAR a.
-Overdues upto 5% 20 marks b.
+PERCENTAGE OF OVERDUES TO LOANS AND ADVANCES OUTSTANDING AT a.
+Overdues upto 5% b.
 For every increase of 1.5% or fraction over 5% reduce 1 mark each ii.
-PERFORMANCE OF THE BANK IN TAKING EFFECTIVE LEGAL ACTION Cases under Section 101 filed 5 marks a.
-Above 75% of overdues over one year 5 marks b.
-50% to 75% of overdues over one year 3 marks c.
-Less than 50% overducs over one year Nil
+PERFORMANCE OF THE BANK IN TAKING EFFECTIVE LEGAL ACTION a.
+Above 75% of overdues over one year b.
+50% to 75% of overdues over one year c.
+Less than 50% overducs over one year